modalitysystems/modalitysoftware-docs/twa/Capabilities.md

 # Teamwork Analytics - Data Collected and Capabiliites

-Modality Teamwork Analytics collects the following data (accross multiple modules) which allows various combinaitons of useful reports and automation triggers
+Modality Teamwork Analytics collects the following data (accross multiple modules) which allows various combinaitons of useful reports and automation triggers.
+For the sake of simpliciity of this document, if something can be reported on, it could also be a trigger for an automated message to users.
+Automated messages are used to drive governance, best practice advice and adoption.

 It is useful to understand that the data collected and stored can be broken down into two types